The way you start a project plays a huge role in its success.

 The scope of the project will determine everything from capacity planning to resource management.
 A small 2-week project will vastly vary in scope from a complex 6-month project, which is why you need to be crystal clear on everything that will go into pulling off the project successfully.

 The scope also allows you to be clear with your stakeholders and client about what you will and won’t do as part of the project.
 It allows you to be firm with your boundaries and make sure that there’s no risk of scope creep later down the line.

 It also gives you the opportunity to get complete buy-in from all relevant stakeholders, so you start from a place of mutual understanding and agreement.

 Identify the Roles of Everyone Working on the Project

-When you know exactly who you need in this project, seek out the best employees with the skills you need to complete the project.
-Once you have found the best employees for the project and ensured that they are available, you can book them for the project.
+When you know exactly who you need in this project, seek out the best employees with the skills you need to complete it.
+Once you have found the best employees and ensured that they are available, you can book them for the project.

 Estimate Tasks of Employees Working on the Project

 A project kickoff needs to have the estimated times your employees need to complete their tasks.
-Whether you are running a project with an in-office, or a remote team, or even a combination of the two, estimating tasks, time can be tricky.
+Whether you are running a project with an in-office, remote team, or even a combination of the two, estimating task time can be tricky.